History of the family: Evolution of household

 The organization of the pre-industrial family is now believed to be similar to modern types of family.
-Many sociologists used to believe that the nuclear family was the product of industrialization, but evidence highlighted by historian Peter Laslett suggests that the causality is reversed and that industrialization was so effective in North-western Europe specifically because the pre-existence of the nuclear family fostered its development.
+Many sociologists used to believe that the nuclear family was the product of industrialization, but evidence highlighted by historian Peter Laslett and anthropologist Joseph Henrich suggests that the causality is reversed and that industrialization was so effective in North-western Europe specifically because the pre-existence of the nuclear family fostered its development.

 Family types of pre-industrial Europe belonged into two basic groups, the "simple household system" (the nuclear family), and the "joint family system" (the extended family).
 A simple household system featured a relatively late age of marriage for both men and women and the establishment of a separate household after the marriage or neolocality.
 A joint family household system was characterized by earlier marriage for women, co-residence with the husband's family or patrilocality, and co-residing of multiple generations.
 Many households consisted of unrelated servants and apprentices residing for periods of years, and at that time, belonging to the family.
 Due to shorter life expectancy and high mortality rates in the pre-industrialized world, much of the structure of a family depended on the average age of the marriage of women.
 Late marriages, as occurred in the simple household system, left little time for three-generation families to form.
 Conversely, in the joint family household system, early marriages allowed for multi-generational families to form.

 The pre-industrial family had many functions including food production, landholding, regulation of inheritance, reproduction, socialization and education of its members.
 External roles allowed for participation in religion and politics.
 Social status was also strictly connected to one's family.